saisiddu/saisiddu.github.io/_pages/research.md

 author_profile: true
 ---

-Like I mentioned in the other page, I am investigating the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on the vegetation organization, that is a resultant of competition between
+Like I mentioned in the 'About me' page, I am investigating the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on the vegetation organization, that is a resultant of competition between